Email

 Can’t do much worse than that when the goal is email marketing.

 Instead, make sure your most important information is included as live text.
+Always use live text for important information and interactive elements.
 You can still include images to enhance key points or draw attention to specific things.
 You can even find ways to tastefully repeat your call to action in both live text and on images.
-But if you have to choose only one — live text is the way to go.
+But if you have to choose only one – live text is the way to go.

 Ask yourself: “If none of these images load and I’m only left with text, will people still understand my message?”